Cancer Surveillance

 Cancer Surveillance efforts at the Cancer Institute involve examining and reporting the local incidence, distribution, mortality and control of cancer in Northeastern Pennsylvania.
 Results are used by the Cancer Institute to target education programs designed to prevent or reduce death and disability from cancer in this community.

-Each year, the Cancer Institute compiles a Cancer Surveillance Report using data from the organization's Regional Cancer Registry, the National Cancer Database, and the Bureau of Health Statistics and Research of the Pennsylvania Department of Health.
+Each year, the Cancer Institute compiles the Cancer in Northeastern Pennsylvania: Incidence and Mortality of Common Cancers report using data from the organization's Regional Cancer Registry, the National Cancer Database, and the Bureau of Health Statistics and Research of the Pennsylvania Department of Health.
 Characterized in this report are cancer incidence and mortality in Northeastern Pennsylvania relative to the United States for the 23 most common cancer sites.
 To view the latest report, click here.

 Click here to read : An examination of colorectal cancer among young adults in NEPA article.